North Las Vegas, Nevada: Early history (1860s–1946)

 In 1924, Williams built his second house that was the first business of the town.
 It was named the Oasis Auto Court, and it contained a grocery store, a campground, a post office, a community center, and a telephone.
 At the time, it was the town's only telephone.
 Between 1928 and 1935, a large influx of workers from the Hoover Dam settled in Williams' town, as Las Vegas was intolerant towards them.
 In 1932, the town board was created.
 That same year, the town's first grammar school, Washington School, opened.
 A proper name had not yet been established for the town, and Williams did not want it named after himself, which lead to the town board voting for either "North Las Vegas" or "Vegas Verdes" (which means "Green Meadows" in Spanish).
 "Vegas Verdes" won, and that became the name for the town for a few months.
 George Hansen, a town board member who voted for the name "North Las Vegas", noticed that at one town board meeting, two members who voted the name "Vegas Verdes" were absent.
 The vote for a name came once again, and "North Las Vegas" won.
 In 1939, Williams died of stroke, and that left North Las Vegas to the ruling of the town board.
 An elementary school, and a road, were eventually named after him.
 During World War II, the Las Vegas Aerial Gunnery School opened in North Las Vegas.
 It would eventually become Nellis Air Force Base.
 North Las Vegas was the subject of many annexation attempts from Las Vegas.

+Incorporation (1946–present)

 On May 1, 1946, North Las Vegas was incorporated as a city.
 In 1957, North Las Vegas planned to annex an area to its southeast, and in response, the Clark County Commission created the town of Sunrise Manor to prevent further annexation attempts.

 On May 13, 1964, First Lieutenant Raynor Lee Hebert, a student pilot from Port Arthur, Texas, took off from Nellis Air Force Base at approximately 2:00 PM on an F-105 fighter jet.
 He radioed his flight leader saying that he could not retract his nose gear, and thus could not gain altitude.
-He was at a height high enough to bail out, but too low that if he did, he would've hit Lincoln Elementary School, which was in session with 800 students.
+He was at a height high enough to bail out, but so low that if he did, he would have hit Lincoln Elementary School, which was in session with 800 students.
 He kept the plane nose up long enough to pass the school, and eventually hit nine residential houses on Lenwood Avenue.
 The crash killed Hebert and four civilians.
 Hebert Memorial Park was created by the City of North Las Vegas with a plaque at the crash site to commemorate Hebert.